 After an injury, the entire family can adapt and support one another through changes big and small.
 Learn more on our new topic page Injuries: Rehabilitation.

 Injuries: Long-Term Caregiving

-Caregiving families need support beyond the first phase of rehabilitation.
-Find more tools on our new topic page Injuries: Long-Term Caregiving.
+Caregiving families needed support beyond the first phase of rehabilitation.
+Find more tools on our new topic page: Injuries: Long-Term.

 You’re strong, but military life can be challenging.
 Here are ways to talk, listen, and connect.

 Encourage your child to let out his feelings.

 Make every birthday special no matter where you are.

 Working with medical providers, you can keep your family healthy & happy as they adjust to new spaces & faces.

 Injuries can affect routines & responsibilities, but family teamwork can help you face these changes.